apache/cassandra-java-driver/manual/mapper/daos/null_saving/README.md

     Note that unset values ([CASSANDRA-7304]) are only supported with [native protocol](../../../core/native_protocol/) v4 (Cassandra 2.2) or above .
-If you try to use this strategy with a lower Cassandra version, the mapper will throw an `IllegalArgumentException` when you try to build the corresponding DAO.
+If you try to use this strategy with a lower Cassandra version, the mapper will throw an [MapperException] when you try to access the corresponding DAO.

 * [SET_TO_NULL]: the mapper will always call the setter, even with a null value.
 The generated code looks approximately like this: